Computing, Study, & Meeting Spaces

 Baugh Biomedical Library Classroom- BBL 217

-This room is available for meetings, seminars, and individual class sessions for the students, faculty and/or staff of the Colleges of Allied Health Professions, Medicine, and Nursing.
-Biomedical Library teaching activities have priority in room use.
+This room is available for meetings, seminars, and individual class sessions for health sciences' students, faculty and/or staff.
 The room is NOT available for ongoing University classes.
 The classroom has WiFi access and a large flat screen monitor for sharing media and presentations.
 During unscheduled times, the classroom will be available to groups (of two or more students) for use as a study space.

 Interprofessional Collaboration Center- BBL 222